Stages of addiction

 Addiction

 This is the stage of physical dependency and the realization that this drug or alcohol is needed to feel normal.
 The addict discovers that without it, he or she feels very ill.
 Extreme anxiety, depression and stress takes over where at one time, the drug worked to eliminate it.
 Medical intervention and support may become necessary at this point although most will still believe they can do this on their own.
-Emotional distress is extremely high as the addiction becomes a realization for you and you probably know others who have died from this diease.
+Emotional distress is extremely high as the addiction becomes a realization for you.

 Critical stage

 The brain has been severely traumatized and most likely damaged at this point.
-Uncontrollable and unpredictable behavior, many times violent behavior, take over.
-The drug is all you think about anymore as your life unravels.
-Long-term support is critical as is months/years of physical and psychological assistance.
+Uncontrollable and unpredictable behavior, often violent, take over.
+The drug is all you think about as your life unravels.
+Long-term support is critical as are years of physical and psychological assistance.
 The risk of overdose resulting in permanent brain damage, coma or death is highly likely.
 It is at this point that suicide may be viewed as the only way out.
 It is critically important to be surrounded by a strong support system and in a safe controlled environment.
 If you can get into a detox program and/or rehab, get there!
 You will most likely be put on medication to help you avoid cravings and manage your addiction.
 Late stage addiction is recognized by frantic behaviors and deep fears (for the addict and family) of hopelessness and death.
-INTERVENTION is critically necessary in order to hope to hold on to life.
-Once you can get stabilized, you can proceed with your options for treatment.
+INTERVENTION is critically necessary in order to hold on to life.
+Once stabilized, you can proceed with your options for treatment.

 Do You have Question?
 Call Or Visit us.